 1) Take short breaks in the classroom

 Studies show that short physical and mental breaks in the classroom relax the brain.
-They are a state of rest that lets the mind stop from too much thinking and absorbing of things.
-Longer breaks such as “coffee break” are extremely calming and give you time to refocus on other important things like your home, children, or yourself.
+They are a condition of relaxation that allows the mind to quit overthinking.
+Longer breaks like “coffee breaks” are very calming and offer you time to reflect on other essential things like your home, kids, or yourself.

 In a relaxing mood, you are able to retrieve a pace that allows you to think slower, create solutions, and solve problems.
 It gives you moments for yourself that allow you to think of what makes you smile.
 You also are able to check your emotions which leads to more positive behavior.
 This is a fundamental skill in life.

 2) Stop pushing your limits – Relax

 The workload might seem like a lot that you are starting to skip meals.
 You may even forget to brush your teeth, which is too much.
 Don’t scare your mind about finishing everything at once.
 It only aggravates the tension and increases your stress levels.

 What I’m trying to say is that: you’re already in a situation with a plate full of tasks.
 The best thing to do is to relax.
 Stop telling your mind that you can do reports overnight.
 Stop that thought at once.
 It helps to sort out what you can do today and what you can do tomorrow.